aleloi/aleloi.github.io/master_project_proposal.md

 describes a formalization of ZFC in HOL, which makes it powerful enough to encode all standard mathematics as well.

-My only valid argument for Coq, is that it is what I learned in type theory class under late Erik Palmgren, and that I don't have significant experience working with any other proof assistant.
+My only valid argument for Coq is my familiarity with it.
+I learned Coq in type theory class under late Erik Palmgren, have used it in several projects since then, and  I don't have significant experience working with any other proof assistant.
 I also have the impression that more articles are published on proof automation in Coq compared to other proof assistants.

 That said, if learning a different proof assistant is not an issue, I can imagine working with a different system. `Lean` would be